 - Not currently be in an open bankruptcy proceeding.

 How does the IRS determine eligibility for an OIC?

 First, the IRS needs to determine whether taxpayers can afford to pay their tax debt in total.
 To do this, the IRS calculates their “reasonable collection potential.”

 Second, the IRS determines whether the offer in compromise is the maximum amount the taxpayer can afford to pay.
-This is where understanding IRS policies and procedures.
+This is why it’s important to understand IRS policies and procedures.

-The formula the IRS uses to determine your reasonable collection potential, also known as “net realizable value,” varies slightly depending on whether you own a business, what assets you own, the type of offer in compromise you apply for, and other factors.
+The formula that the IRS uses to determine your reasonable collection potential (RCP) is also known as “net realizable value.”
+It varies slightly depending on what assets you own, whether you own a business, the type of offer in compromise you apply for, and other factors.

 RCP = QSV + (MDI x 12)

 Periodic payment offers

 For periodic payment offers, where the OIC is repaid in 6 to 24 months, the formula for the RCP is the quick sale value, plus your monthly disposable income, multiplied by 24.